Complete resource pooling of a load balancing policy for a network of battery swapping stations: Simulation experiments

 \section{Simulation experiments}

 The results presented are given in an asymptotic regime where the charging times are exponentially distributed.
-In this section, we conduct simulation experiments to evaluate the quality of our approximations and the robustness of the state-space collapse result against more general charging times.
-Throughout the experiments, we consider a network with $5$ stations where the arrival probabilities are given by $p_{12}=p_{24}=p_{34}=p_{35}=0.1$, $p_{23}=0.4$ and $p_{45}=0.2$, see Figure~\ref{fig:StationNetworkExperiments}.
-This results in an effective arrival probability $p=(p_1,...,p_5)=(0.05,0.3,0.3,0.2,0.15)$ at the stations.
+In this section, we conduct simulation experiments to evaluate the quality of our approximations and the robustness of the state-space collapse result.
+We first focus on a large-scale system to illustrate the implications of our results.
+Next, we also zoom in on a moderate-sized system that reflect a more realistic setting for an EV battery swapping infrastructure.